adipro/starter-academic/content/project/array-optimisation/index.md

 slides: ""
 ---

-Most studies on optimisation of arrays of wave energy converters are concerned with maximising the overall power output as the optimisation objective.
-Attempts to include cost into the optimisation are usually made by using the ratio between power and cost as the objective.
+Most studies on optimisation of arrays of wave energy converters are concerned with maximising the overall power output as the sole objective.
+Attempts to include cost into the problem are usually made by minimising the power-to-cost ratio as the objective.
 In this project, our PhD student, Daniel Raj David, considers this problem from a multiobjective perspective.
-Instead of a single solution, multiple solutions are sought, which provide an insight into which array configurations are favoured for each of the competing objectives.
+Instead of a single objective, multiple objectives are considered, leading to multiple optimum solutions, which provide an insight into which array configurations are preferred for each of the competing objectives.
+This PhD project is co-supervised by Dr. Jeff Hansen and Dr. Hugh Wolgamot.